Barry's Personal Profile View my company profile

 Well, it's probably too late - anyone and everyone who wondered has already taken a look and been disappointed on finding nothing here..... at least nothing before today - 22nd Sept 2018 - SORRY about that.

 While feeling guilty I've now made an effort to add a few notes.
 OK, quite a lot of notes...

 I first became a landlord in 1996, while still working in IT (which I'd been doing since the start of the 80s and was by then a senior freelance manager).

-In the early days I did absolutely everything myself - from finding tenants (using things like faxed-in "voucher ads" in loot back then), managing letting, property maintenance (luckily I have a lot of practical skills, but as the number of properties increased we used contractors more and more, and for about 3 years had 2 full time maintenance/handymen working for us too) and of course all aspects of the business side.
+In the early days I did absolutely everything myself - from finding tenants (using things like faxed-in "voucher ads" in Loot back then, long before emails or web-based advertising in this sector), managing lettings, property maintenance (luckily I have a lot of practical skills, but as the number of properties increased we used contractors more and more, and for about 3 years had 2 full time maintenance/handymen working for us too) and of course all aspects of the business side.

 I say "we" and "us" because after a while my wonderful wife got fully involved too - she's much better at dealing with tenants than I am, plus good at making decisions about refurbishment specifications and so on.

 As the world changed around us, and also because we got busier, we started working increasingly with agents - initially for "finders only" but now 'fully managed' on several properties and one day they can look after the lot!